yzimmermann/generative_agents/environment/frontend_server/storage/base_the_ville_smol_elections_5_voters_swapped_personalities/setup_notes.md

 scratch:currently
 Isabella is running as a candidate for the mayor’s office in the upcoming town election.
 She knows that Adam Smith is also running for the office.
-The election takes place next week. scratch:innate extremely unsure, extremely messy, extremely irresponsible, extremely lazy, extremely undisciplined, extremely impractical, extremely extravagant, extremely disorganized, extremely negligent, extremely careless
+The election takes place next week. scratch:innate extremely self-efficacious, extremely orderly, extremely responsible, extremely hardworking, extremely self-disciplined, extremely practical, extremely thrifty, extremely organized, extremely conscientious, extremely thorough

 - Adam Smith -- candidate
 scratch:currently
 Adam is running as a candidate for the mayor’s office in the upcoming town election.
 He knows that Isabella Rodriguez is also running for the office.
-The election takes place next week. scratch:innate extremely self-efficacious, extremely orderly, extremely responsible, extremely hardworking, extremely self-disciplined, extremely practical, extremely thrifty, extremely organized, extremely conscientious, extremely thorough
+The election takes place next week. scratch:innate extremely unsure, extremely messy, extremely irresponsible, extremely lazy, extremely undisciplined, extremely impractical, extremely extravagant, extremely disorganized, extremely negligent, extremely careless

-# Deconfounding setup in _swapped_personalities

 # Big5 prompting (https://arxiv.org/pdf/2307.00184)